What is aspergillosis?

 Pulmonary aspergillosis is most likely to develop in people who have chronic lung disorders or damaged lungs.
 These people are likely to have abnormal spaces in their lungs where the fungus can grow.
 The fungus can also rarely infect sinuses and ear canals.
 The mold spores can colonize (grow) inside lung cavities that developed as a result of chronic diseases, such tuberculosis, emphysema, or advanced sarcoidosis.
 The fibers of fungus might form a lump by combining with white blood cells and blood clots.
 This lump or ball of fungus is called an aspergilloma or mycetoma.
 In some cases, a fungus ball may be present in other organs of the body.

 Allergic bronchopulmonary aspergillosis (ABPA) is an allergic reaction that happens to some people after exposure to Aspergillus fungus.
 The fungus causes inflammation in the lungs and air passages.
-ABPA is more common in people with cystic fibrosis or asthma because they tend to have more mucus in their airways.
+ABPA is more common in people with cystic fibrosis, bronchiectasis and/or asthma because they tend to have more mucus in their airways.
 Although it is unclear exactly why the allergic reaction occurs, the mucus in their airways may provide a good environment for the mold to grow.
-Unfortunately, the allergic reaction may produce symptoms similar to those associated with asthma or cystic fibrosis, including wheezing, coughing and difficulty with breathing.
+Unfortunately, the allergic reaction may produce symptoms similar to those associated with asthma, including wheezing, coughing and difficulty with breathing.

 How common is aspergillosis?